 On the five year anniversary of my mother’s death, my brother and I sat on the steps of our church’s porch.
 We cried and hugged for a long while, but eventually the tears ran dry and I told him, “I really hate it when people say they understand what we’ve gone through.
 I don’t want them to understand, I don’t want them to feel this pain and loss.
 I really, really hate it.”
 My brother replied by saying, “I understand.
 I wouldn’t wish this on my worst enemy.”
 He said he understood.
 He knew how I felt.
 We dealt with the loss differently, but our feelings were in line with each other’s.
 We both knew and lost the same mother, we understood each other.
 Some of the experiences I’ll write about here may be similar to things you’ve gone through, and all I want is for you to not feel alone, no matter how painful it is to know that there are others experiencing that same pain.
 You can cry for a while, but what’s the point if we do nothing to become better because of it?
 Although I’m simply typing this into a computer, I hope you’re still able to hear me and can get to know me, even if you’re like me and are scared of being in an unfamiliar place.

-Hello, my name is Maili, pronounced like Molly but I doubt you’d remember that.
-I’m a Reformed Christian living in Indiana and am here to hopefully help you.
-I’ll write about how much I love music, how I believe the lives of the unborn should be protected.
-I might make a theological argument every now and then.
-I’ll write about the worst days of my life: my mother’s and sister’s death, everything leading up to them and how I chose to deal with it once they were gone.
-I’ll write about where I am now and how I got here and God’s mercy towards me through it all.
-I want to help you if you’re in a similar situation, which might be ambitious of me, but I also am doing it to help myself.
+Hello, my name is Maili, pronounced like Molly but I doubt you’ll remember that.
+I’m an 18 year old Reformed Christian living in Florida and am here to hopefully help you.
 I’ve always wanted to share my story with people by doing what I love: writing.
 And this now gives me the opportunity to do exactly that.
-It gives me the option to grow in who I am as a person, and in my writing and how I wish to express how I feel.
-I don’t want to solely base right and wrong based on feeling, but on the Word of God.
-I’ve always signed my journal with “Psalm 19:14” which says, “Let the words of my mouth and the meditation of my heart be pleasing in Your sight.”
+I won’t sugar-coat anything but I also don’t want to exaggerate things.
+It’s my intention to be honest but in a safe way, without damaging myself or others.
+This platform gives me the option to grow in who I am as a person and in my writing, as well as sharing experiences I’ve had and what I’ve learned to hopefully help you in any way I can.
+I’ve signed my journal with “Psalm 19:14” which says, “Let the words of my mouth and the meditation of my heart be pleasing in Your sight.”
 I hope that this is the case for everything I write, and that it would bring glory to God, and not myself.